 Tobacco, smoking and cancer: the evidence

-This page contains information about the links between smoking and cancer.
+This page contains information about the links between tobacco and cancer.

 Click on the links below to read about specific topics.